oracle/coherence-operator/docs/samples/coherence-deployments/multiple-clusters/README.md

 # Installing Multiple Coherence Clusters with One Operator

-This sample shows how Oracle Coherence Operator can manage two or more Coherence clusters, and how you can see the logs from both clusters using Kibana.
+This sample shows how Coherence Operator can manage two or more Coherence clusters, and how you can see the logs from both clusters using Kibana.

 [Return to Coherence Deployments samples](../) / [Return to samples](../../README.md#list-of-samples)

 ## Installation Steps

-1. Install Oracle Coherence Operator.
+1. Install Coherence Operator.

    Run the following command to install `coherence-operator` with log capture enabled: